jdhalligan/SEMO-downloader/README.md

 npm install
 grunt --install
 ```
  - Once the plugin has been installed with its corresponding dependencies, Grafana must be started/restarted.
-On the Windows operating system this can be done using Windows services, which can acessed by running ``services.msc`` via the windows Run box (windows key+r).
+On the Windows Operating System this can be done using Windows services, which can acessed by running ``services.msc`` via the Windows Run box (Windows Key+r).

 #### Configuring kdb+ instance:
 First ensure that the kdb+ instance we wish Grafana to interact with is on an [open listening port](https://code.kx.com/q/basics/listening-port/).
 Then in order for Grafana to communicate with our kdb+ process we must set up the following custom .z.ws WebSocket message handler on that kdb+ instance: